 [Description(s) edited mainly from various 19th century sources by Colin Hinson. ©2010]

-- Photographs of the over 980 gravestones and plaques at Norton with linked surname index (from 1970 onwards).
+- Photographs of over 1630 gravestones and plaques at Norton with linked surname index.

 - Here are photographs of Churches etc. in the parish:

 - Transcript of the entry for Norton in the "Collections relative to Churches and Chapels".